 Will Ferrell is a comedy icon.
 Audiences were first introduced to his loud, brash, reckless-abandon style of comedy on Saturday Night Live, as well as early appearances in movies like Austin Powers and Zoolander.
 Ferrell eventually won praise for leading roles in Old School, Elf and Anchorman.
 He's no slouch in the drama department either, having turned in solid performances in Stranger than Fiction and Everything Must Go.Who is Will Ferrell, exactly?
 What is his regular, day-to-day life like outside his movie roles?
 We've poured through Ferrell's history, including interviews, quotes, anecdotes, facts, and trivia to bring you the best stories about the man behind the comedic persona—a Will Ferrell Biography, if you will, or perhaps Wiki Will Pedia.

-He Found His Love for Performing While Doing the Morning Announcements
+He Found His Love For Performing While Doing The Morning Announcements

 Will Ferrell went to University High School in Irvine, California, and was responsible for the morning announcements there.
 Naturally, he did them in various wacky voices, and would even perform full skits with his friends over the intercom.

-He and His Wife are Avid Runners
+He And His Wife Are Avid Runners

 You'd never guess it from his nude lap through the quad in Old School, but Ferrell is an avid runner.
-Both he and his wife ran the Boston Marathon in April, 2003, where his official time was 4 hours, 2 minutes, and 29 seconds.
+Both he and his wife ran the Boston Marathon in April 2003, where his official time was 4 hours, 2 minutes, and 29 seconds.

-He Was the Highest Paid SNL Cast Member of All Time
+He Was The Highest Paid SNL Cast Member Of All Time

 Will Ferrell had a long and impressive run on SNL from 1996 to 2002.
 Near the end of his tenure, he became the highest paid cast member ever, making $350,000 a season beginning in 2001.
 This pay raise was likely due to the actor's popularity, both on SNL (in particular his portrayal of President George W. Bush) and beyond.

-The Roxbury Guys Began as a Groundlings Sketch
+The Roxbury Guys Began As A Groundlings Sketch

-In 2014, when Ferrell was asked how they came up with that iconic headshake, Ferrell said: "I don't know exactly.
+In 2014, when Ferrell was asked how they came up with that iconic headshake, he said: "I don't know exactly.
 I think it was Chris Kattan and myself just acting stupid in my apartment when we wrote that sketch for the Groundlings show that we were in at the time.
 It's also what happens when the beat of any Haddaway song hits your ear."